hallettj/hallettj.github.com/source/_drafts/flow-cookbook-unpacking-json.markdown

 ```

 We use [intersection types][] in each branch of the union to combine common
-fields with the fields that are particular to each item type.
+properties with the properties that are particular to each item
+type.[^top-level union]

-TODO: footnote: It would have been more concise to write
+[^top-level union]: It would have been more concise to write
 `type Item = ItemCommon & (/* union type */)`.
+That would put the union type inside of the intersection type.
-But due to a quirk in the current behavior of Flow, if the intersection is on
+But due to a quirk in Flow as of version 0.36 the union type must be the
-the outside of the union, then type narrowing will not work when matching on
-`item.type`.
+outermost layer of of composition for type narrowing to work.

 We don't have to do anything special to parse incoming data into that type.
 [Flow types are duck types][] -